Syphilis is a sexually transmitted bacterial infection. There has been an increase in syphilis cases in Colorado in the last few years.

-Syphilis is spread through blood, vaginal fluids, semen, and skin-to-skin contact with open sores caused by Syphilis.
-People get Syphilis through vaginal and anal sex without a condom or dental dam, through contact with an open sore caused by Syphilis, or through direct blood exchange like sharing used needles.
+Syphilis is spread through blood, vaginal fluids, semen, and skin-to-skin contact with open sores caused by the bacteria.
+People get syphilis through vaginal and anal sex without a condom or dental dam, through contact with an open sore, or through direct blood exchange like sharing used needles.

 Symptoms & Complications

-Syphilis is a three phase infection that often seems like it’s going away when it’s not!
-Symptoms can vary and be more or less noticeable in infected people.
+Syphilis is a multi-phase infection that often seems like it’s going away when it’s not!
+Symptoms can vary depending on the person.

 Phase 1: Occurs 10-90 days after infection.
 A painless sore appears wherever the person was exposed to the bacteria (typically in/around the vagina, penis, anus, mouth).
 This phase heals on its own in 3-6 weeks.